urmoit/GamerOS/currentbugs.md

 - [ ] **Buffer Overflows** - Potential buffer overflow vulnerabilities
 - [ ] **Privilege Escalation** - No proper privilege separation
 - [ ] **Memory Corruption** - No memory protection mechanisms
+- [ ] **Null Pointer Dereferences** - Many functions don't check for null pointers before use
+- [ ] **Integer Overflows** - No protection against arithmetic overflows in calculations

 ---

 ## Summary

-**Fixed Issues:** 16/35 (46%)
+**Fixed Issues:** 16/48 (33%)
-**Critical Issues:** 0/4 remaining (100% resolved)
+**Critical Issues:** 1/5 remaining (80% resolved)
-**Logic Errors:** 3/11 remaining (27% resolved)
+**Logic Errors:** 3/14 remaining (21% resolved)

-The OS now has all critical bugs resolved and should boot and run basic functionality.
-Remaining issues are primarily feature gaps and code quality improvements rather than functional blockers.
+The OS has critical boot issues that prevent it from starting properly in QEMU.
+The system enters a paused state due to BIOS interrupts being called in protected mode, causing SMM activation and exception loops.
+This must be fixed before the OS can run.
+Additional issues include infinite loops, memory leaks, null pointer dereferences, and performance problems that should be addressed for stability and reliability.